Mariusthvdb/custom-icons/README.md

 ### Custom made and legacy

-custom-icons includes legacy Mdi icons, and several special purpose icons made on request (more to be listed below, for now check the .js file please)
+custom-icons includes legacy Mdi icons, and several special purpose icons made on request (more to be listed below, for the full set, check the .js file please)

 [//]: # (Start Custom Icons)